Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Discussions

-Generalizing this to higher dimensions could give rise to new non-Clifford QCAs.
-It would also be interesting to construct a non-Clifford ISA corresponding to the chiral semion theory, and whether this can also be generalized to higher dimensions.
+Generalizing this construction to higher dimensions may lead to new families of non-Clifford QCAs.
+For instance, we expect that the topological action

+gives rise to semion-type QCAs in $(4l{-}1)$ spatial dimensions.
+It would also be interesting to construct a non-Clifford ISA corresponding to the chiral semion theory and to generalize such constructions to higher dimensions.

+Another promising perspective is to derive QCAs from cobordism classifications.
+The $3$-fermion Walker--Wang model corresponds to the $3{+}1$D $w_2^2$ TQFT, and its $4{+}1$D generalization, associated with the $w_2 w_3$ TQFT, was constructed in Ref.~\cite{chen2023exactly} via the topological action

+which closely parallels the $3$-fermion Walker--Wang action in Eq.~\eqref{eq: 3f WW S}.
+It is natural to conjecture that all nontrivial cobordism classes give rise to nontrivial QCAs~\cite{chen2023exactly, fidkowski2024qca}.

+Finally, we note that whenever a topological action involves coefficients beyond $1/2$ or contains terms higher than quadratic, the resulting QCA is necessarily non-Clifford in prime-dimensional qudits, since the corresponding Hamiltonian can no longer be written as a Pauli stabilizer and must involve at least $S$ or $CZ$ gates.
+Therefore, exploring cocycles for higher-form symmetries provides a systematic route to constructing new non-Clifford QCAs.
+However, extracting explicit separators and flippers from such Hamiltonians is highly nontrivial and remains an important open problem. }

 Next, a more explicit connection between the TQFT and ISA constructions remains to be established.
 Although we have argued that both descriptions capture the same phases, a direct finite-depth circuit relating them has not yet been constructed in general.
 Constructing such a circuit would provide an operator-algebraic proof of their equivalence and elucidate the role of locality-preserving unitaries in pumping chirality~\cite{Fidkowski2024Pumping}.